eusebiu/ReplayVR-Demo/README.md

 # ReplayVR-Demo
-Demo project for Replay for Unity (VR) - A (VR) testing framework for Unity.
-Currently is focused on VR.
+Demo project for Replay for Unity - A VR testing framework for Unity.

 Supports:
 - VRTK 3.2.1, 3.3.0